Do I Need To Break In My New Car’s Engine?

 • You’ll want to avoid slamming the brakes for the first 100 miles in town and the first 1,000 miles on the highway.
 And if your Ford has a manual transmission, you’ll want to be gentle with the clutch initially, too.

 A new vehicle is an investment.
-If you treat it right, it will give you years of performance without a lot of expensive hassle and labor.
+If you treat it right, it will provide years of reliable performance without requiring expensive hassle and labor.
 For information about breaking in a new Ford engine, contact us today.
-Our knowledgeable team will give you every answer to help make sure your new Ford model is running at its finest for thousands and thousands of miles!
+Our knowledgeable team will provide you with every answer to help ensure your new Ford model runs at its finest for thousands of miles.

 Share